House of Dhamma

 a more positive attitude in those who practice them.

-The aim is not to opt out of your experience but to get to know it more clearly, to learn from it,
+The aim is not to opt out of your experience but to get to know it more clearly.

 The activities and games shared here were developed over about 50 years of Insight meditation teaching, mostly in the English language, to groups of people who had limited knowledge of Buddhist culture or metaphysics.